-Ministries of Finance as the guardians of their pension funds.
+Pension contributions are usually mandatory and collective.
+In most EU-countries, citizens have no direct say in how these funds are invested and can only hope that the outcome will be sufficient for their retirement.
+The global financial crisis of 2008-09 did not improve matters and has had a negative impact on the EU-citizens' confidence in institutional investors and Ministries of Finance as the guardians of their pension funds.
 In countries where pension systems depend on investment returns the situation has worsened as monetary policy has loosened, stock markets have been volatile and depressed, and the safe haven of the government bond has been under pressure.
 Moreover, the poor state of public finances in many EU countries casts a shadow over pension payments by governments of the future.
 Due to high public debt and high public deficits, state-pension payments are more under pressure than ever before.

-Citizens need to have a clear picture of their pension funds during their (on average) long working and retirement life.
+For this reason, citizens need to have a clear picture of their pension funds during their (long) working and retirement life.
 Individual risk-free pension schemes could provide full clarity but only under the precondition that pension savings accumulated during a working life are sufficient to cover the total pension payments throughout the estimated length of retirement life.